devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 #### Post-Deployment Stage

-If you need to run any actions for e.g., run actions like closure of Jira ticket or provide secrets after the deployment, you can configure such actions in the post-deployment stages.
+If you need to run any actions for e.g., closure of Jira ticket, load testing or performance testing, you can configure such actions in the post-deployment stages.

 Post-deployment stages are similar to pre-deployment stages.
-The difference is, pre-deployment executes before the CD pipeline execution and post-deployment executes after the CD pipeline execution.
-The configuration of post-deployment stages is similar to the pre-deployment stages.
+The difference is, pre-deployment executes before the deployment, while post-deployment occurs after.

-Similar to Pre-Deployment stage, you can use [ConfigMap and Secrets](#configmaps--secrets) in post deployments as well.
-[Execute tasks in application environment](#execute-in-application-environment) option is available too.
+You can use [ConfigMap and Secrets](#configmaps--secrets) in post deployments as well.
+The option to execute tasks in application environment is available too.

 ![Figure 12: Post-deployment Stage](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-cd-pipeline/cd_post_build.jpg)